-- 1. The use or possession of morally degrading literature or media.

-- 2. Improper sexual behavior

-- 3. Dishonesty in any form, such as plagiarism

-- 4. Abusive behavior

-- 5. Theft or destruction of property
+- 1. The use or possession of morally degrading literature or media - 2.
+Improper sexual behavior - 3.
+Dishonesty in any form, such as plagiarism - 4.
+Abusive behavior such as alcoholism, substance abuse, addiction, and violence - 5.
+Theft or destruction of property